What would a Pierre Poilievre government mean for Manitoba’s environment?

 While glyphosate use has declined significantly in recent years, the impacts of past spraying are still visible in forests today.

-B.C. government data shows herbicides have been sprayed across more than one million hectares of forest since the 1970s to control plants that industry and the Forests Ministry view as competition for conifers destined to become timber.
-Companies have also manually cut back aspen, berries and other plants across roughly 1.5 million hectares of the province.
+B.C. government data shows herbicides have been sprayed across more than one million hectares of forest since the 1970s.
+Ground applications are displayed in yellow and aerial spraying is displayed in blue on the map.
+Companies have also manually cut back aspen, berries and other plants across roughly 1.5 million hectares of the province, displayed in red.
 Map: Nikita Wallia / The Narwhal

 The Narwhal reviewed more than 2,000 pages of herbicide reports forestry companies submitted to the B.C. government in response to a freedom of information request.
 Those reports show companies target a host of species with herbicide treatments, from aspen and cottonwood to willows and rose.